Gogul09/Gogul09.github.io/music.md

 <div class="music-top-container">
   <div class="music-intro-wrapper">
-    <p><b>music</b></p>
+    <p><b>Music</b></p>
-    <p>if you're here, then definitely you love music (like me) and wish to hear something new! you can find my music in this page. music that you hear in my songs are either composed or programmed and mixed by me at my small home recording studio.</p>
+    <p>If you're here, then definitely you love music (like me) and wish to hear something new! you can find my music in this page.
+Music that you hear in my songs are either composed or programmed and mixed by me at my small home recording studio.</p>
     <script src="https://apis.google.com/js/platform.js"></script>
     <div class="youtube-cover"><div class="g-ytsubscribe" data-channelid="UCP_3K5AYFZpH_EzF2rIs1LQ" data-layout="default" data-count="default"></div></div>
   </div>